fwaters2/100-days-of-code/r1-log.md

 ### R1D8
 Backend logic is all working how I had hoped so calling the demo finished.
 Thinking about trying the same application with a GraphQL backend

+### R1D9
+Did some bug squashing and got the toolbox for Ultimate deployed to www.ultideveloper.com